 All students must register each semester for a minimum of nine credits.
 In each of the first two semesters, student normally register for two or three core courses, for a total of six or nine credits.
 In addition, students are required to register for the seminar (as stated below) as well as at least two credits of CHBE 800.
 In the first semester students should sign up for CHBE 800-025 (under supervision of the GSC chair).
 In subsequent semesters, the section number should correspond to the student's research supervisor.

 All PhD students must register for the graduate seminar course, CHBE 661 (Fall) and CHBE 662 (Spring), each semester they are in residence.
-Prior approval must be obtained from the Graduate Studies Committee before registering for a class that conflicts with the CHBE seminar course.
-More than two unexcused absences will result in an unsatisfactory seminar grade for the semester.
+Students are expected to attend at least six seminars.